 University of Alaska

-The University of Alaska inspires learning, and advances and disseminates knowledge through teaching, research, and public service, emphasizing the North and its diverse peoples.
+The University of Alaska inspires learning, and advances and disseminates knowledge through teaching, research, and public service.

 Inventory and Monitoring Networks